syadav214/skDataStructure/README.md

-Programs in C#, NodeJS and Python to practice Algorithm and DataStructure
+Programs in NodeJS, Python and C# to practice Algorithm and DataStructure